 The Body-Friend

-Mindful Biology encourages us to stop resisting the body and start serving it, to stop fearing and start trusting it.
-We strive toward an ideal: depending on the body for intuition and support, while doing our best to keep it safe amidst the complexities of modern life.
+Mindful Biology encourages me to stop resisting the body and start serving it, to stop fearing and start trusting it.
+It strives toward an ideal: depending on the body for intuition and support, while doing my best to keep it safe amidst the complexities of modern life.

 The body did not evolve in technological landscapes; it lacks instincts for roadways and computer systems.
-But if we want to choose a mate or find a calling, the body—with its ancient wisdom—knows best.
-As we transition from healing our wounded mind-body relationship to building a trusting bond, we can unburden the mind of tasks it performs poorly.
-The intuitive body can make the big decisions about people to love and values to pursue, while the rational mind can manage the designing, scheduling, and strategizing.
+But if we want to choose a mate or find a calling, the body—with its timeless wisdom—knows best.
+As we heal the wounded mind-body relationship and build a trusting bond, we unburden the mind of tasks it performs poorly.
+The intuitive body can make the big decisions about people to love and values to pursue, while the rational mind can manage the details of designing, scheduling, and strategizing.

-What’s more, the body is the mind’s base of operations.
-Like a child who explores the world with confidence when she feels secure in her mother’s love, the mind can negotiate adulthood with ease and purpose when it trusts its body’s support.
-When we recognize our secure base in the body, we feel less insecure in our relationships and less insistent in our desires.
-We discover that an improved mind-body relationship corrects deficiencies in our attachment style.
+The body is the mind’s base of operations.
+Like a child who explores the world with confidence when she feels secure in parental love, the mind can negotiate adulthood with confidence and purpose when it trusts the body’s support.
+When we recognize our secure base in the body, we feel more at ease in our social networks and less insistent in our desires.
+For those of us with trauma histories, an improved mind-body relationship helps us calm down, feel less adrift in social situations, and begin resonating with others.

-We’re then well-positioned to repairing wounds and rebuilding trust.
+We’re then well-positioned to repair wounds and rebuild trust.
+We replace criticism with appreciation, and fear with trust.
 We cultivate a happier, more egalitarian relationship between mind and body.

 Our society teaches us to relate to the body with a lot of commanding but not much listening.
-To the extent we learn to monitor bodily sensations, we do so the way we glance at gauges on an instrument panel.
+To the extent we’re encouraged to monitor bodily wellbeing, we do so the way we glance at gauges on an instrument panel, sometimes relying more on lab results than bodily sensations.

 Mindful Biology corrects this imbalance.
-Sometimes we must direct the body, but very often we must listen to it (and not just when its signals grow insistent).
+Sometimes we must direct the body, sometimes we must assess it with technological tools.
+But very often we’d do well to first listen to it.
 As we listen, we learn.
-We discover how the body’s needs often differ from the mind’s.
-Because we value the body as a friend and care about its health, we take steps to accommodate.
-We stop resisting.
+We discover how the body’s deep yearnings differ from the minds superficial ones.

-What’s more, as the relationship improves, we realize the body is our best guide to happiness.
-Immune to cultural messages, the body knows what truly matters to us as individuals.
-It ignores superficial societal values and helps us uncover our deeper nature.
+As the mind-body relationship improves, we realize the body is our best guide to happiness.
+Immune to cultural messages, the body knows what truly matters.
+It ignores superficial societal standards and highlights deeper values.
 As the body’s wisdom becomes obvious, our relationship with it inverts: where once we bossed the body around, we now follow its lead.
-The mind begins serving the body.
+The mind begins serving the body-friend.

 Â